 When a break is on your schedule, it will appear as “Booked” in online booking.
 Notes on the break are only visible in the administrative side of Jane (so they will not be visible in online booking).

-For booking breaks from a mobile device, review this page and then see this guide doc instead.
+For booking breaks on a smartphone, mobile device or any small screens, review this page and then see this guide doc instead.

 Booking a Break